 One of the biggest perks of remote work is greater flexibility.
-With the ability to work from anywhere, remote workers can take advantage of this by traveling, working from a coffee shop, or simply working from home instead of the office.
+With the ability to work from anywhere, remote workers can take advantage of this by working from home and creating a flexible schedule to take care of work and personal responsibilities.

 But with this flexibility sometimes comes increased pressure.
 If you're working non-traditional hours, or if you're not getting in face-time with your teammates every day, you might feel pressure to spend more time online and working than you otherwise would in the office.
 And without coworkers around to remind you to take breaks, eat lunch, and leave the office for the day, remote workers might find themselves working additional hours, and not having as much free time as they otherwise would.

 In this post, we'll offer tips for maintaining work-life balance for remote workers.
-Whether you work remotely full-time or you work from home a couple days a week, these tips will help you stay productive at work, while still leaving time each day for your friends, family, and personal interests.
+Whether you're new to working from home or you're a remote work pro, these tips will help you stay productive at work, while still leaving time each day for your friends, family, and personal interests.

 Work-life balance is a term used to describe how workers distribute their time between professional and personal obligations.
 When someone has a good work-life balance, they're able to allocate their time so they don't overwork and can focus on other aspects of their life like family, friends, hobbies, or social activities.

 Poor work-life balance negatively impacts workers' health and happiness.
 They become more stressed and feel less in control at work and in their personal lives.
 Those who have a good work-life balance are often happier and less stressed.
 When you're happier you're more likely to be more motivated, productive, and do better work.

 Remote workers cite better work-life balance as the top reason they work remotely.
 They have the autonomy to structure their workday so they can be their most productive, get their tasks done efficiently, and make time for activities outside of work.